 According to a Gallup Poll on employee engagement, a staggering 70% of employees in the U.S. aren’t working to their full potential.
 This lack of engagement at work is costing the economy upwards of $450 billion in lost productivity annually.
 For those worried about effective business leadership, these numbers should be a wake-up call.
 Some of the recommendations directly from Gallup include finding ways to better communicate with employees and engage their particular talents.

 Not enough can be said about the importance of engaging employees in an increasingly competitive market.
-One of the best ways to accomplish this is through team building and collaboration.
+One of the best ways to accomplish this is through team building and collaboration with Unified Communications.
 Getting employees to work together on projects as a team fosters a sense of accomplishment and loyalty to the organization.
 Some companies are using what is called gamification which is the application of either game playing or game-design elements to encourage productivity, collaboration, and engagement.
 When done properly, these have been game-changers (pun intended) for many organizations.